Paolo Bettini: 2003 World Cup and race season

 The 2003 World Cup series started with Milan–San Remo.
 Attacking twice in the last hills leading down to the Primavera, Bettini had the help of Luca Paolini, who attacked down the tricky descent towards the finish.

 However, injury in the Gent–Wevelgem forced Bettini to miss several races until the Tour de France in July.
 He then followed with a win in the HEW Cyclassics in front of Tour runner-up Jan Ullrich, and a win in the Clásica de San Sebastián.

-Bettini failed to win the UCI Road Cycling World Championship despite being favorite due to a mistake at the end of the race.
+Bettini failed to win the UCI Road Cycling World Championship despite being the favourite due to a mistake at the end of the race.
 Having established himself in the winning breakaway, hesitation allowed the Spaniard Igor Astarloa to break away to win.
 Astarloa claimed that Bettini had offered him money to relinquish the win, which Astarloa said he refused.
 A feud ensued, and Astarloa attributed his comment to a misunderstanding of Bettini's Italian.

 2004 World Cup and race season

 The 2004 season started well with Milan–San Remo, but Davide Rebellin won the La Flèche Wallonne (not in the World Cup), Liège–Bastogne–Liège and Amstel Gold Race.
 Bettini's disappointments continued with second places in the HEW Cyclassics, which he had won previously, and in the Clásica de San Sebastián, which he had won the previous year.
-The points gained in Paris–Tours put him in the leader's jersey, but with the last race the Giro di Lombardia better suited to Rebellin, the World Cup was not yet safe.
+The points gained in Paris–Tours put him in the leader's jersey, but with the last race, the Giro di Lombardia, better suited to Rebellin, the World Cup was not yet safe.
 Bettini followed Rebellin throughout the race, resulting in Rebellin's quitting in frustration.

-Bettini's most important victory was the 2004 Summer Olympics, where he broke away with Portuguese Sérgio Paulinho for a comfortable victory decided on a last moment sprint with both.
+Bettini's most important victory was the 2004 Summer Olympics, where he broke away with Portuguese Sérgio Paulinho for a comfortable victory decided on a last-minute sprint with both.
 He again failed to win the world championship due to an injury when he banged his knee against the team car at the beginning of the race.

 2005 UCI ProTour and race season

 After Milan–San Remo, Bettini had an injury-marked start which prevented significant participation in the spring classics, and he had no victories until he got two stage wins at the 2005 Giro d'Italia, where he wore the pink jersey as leader of the general classification for several days.
 After that, no more good results until the 2005 Vuelta a España, where he beat Alessandro Petacchi in an uphill sprint in Valladolid.
 After that, he took part in the world championship in Madrid, where he got into the decisive break but did not get a medal.
 A week later, he won Züri-Metzgete for a second time.
-Two weeks later he won the Giro di Lombardia as well.
+Two weeks later, he won the Giro di Lombardia as well.